LolBaum/Emoji_Sound/README.md

 1. they create a signal.<br>
 2. they create an amplitude-envelope for the signal according to the sentiment values.<br>
-3. they create a binaural encoder according to the azimuth and elevation from the OSC-message.<br>
+3. they create a binaural encoder with the azimuth and elevation from the OSC-message.<br>
 4. they send the signal to the ambisonics bus.

 The binaural decoder further processes the signal and makes it audible by sending it to the SC-output (default 0).